-With mastitis, a woman often feels a hard, sore spot inside the breast; it can occur as a result of a blocked milk duct or bacteria entering the breast through a break in the skin.
+There is often a hard, sore spot inside the breast.
+This can result from a blocked milk duct or because bacteria enter the breast through a break in the skin.

-Mastitis, also known as lactation mastitis, is thought to affect approximately 10 percent of all breast-feeding mothers.
+Mastitis that occurs during breast-feeding is also known as lactation mastitis.
+It is thought to affect around 10 percent of all breast-feeding mothers.
 However, study results vary significantly, from a very small percentage of cases up to 33 percent.

-Some mothers mistakenly wean their babies when they develop mastitis.
-In most cases, breast-feeding can continue during mastitis.
-In the vast majority of cases, only one breast is affected.
+Some mothers mistakenly wean their infants when they develop mastitis.
+In most cases, breast-feeding should continue during mastitis.
+Mastitis usually only affects one breast.

 Here are some key points about mastitis.
 More detail and supporting information is in the main article.